Providence Snowfall Totals & Accumulation Averages

 How Many Snowstorms Providence Gets

 Snowstorms of over five inches a day normally occur once or twice a year.
-But major blizzards that dump ten inches or more in one day are rare events, that historically have happened about once a decade.
+But major blizzards that dump ten inches or more in one day are rare events, that historically have happened a few times a decade.

 3 inches 7.6 cm |